hollaex/hollaex-kit/README.md

   }
   ```

-  - _deposit_: When a user get a deposit in his account.
+  - _deposit_: When user gets a deposit.
 Status = pending or completed

   ```json
   {